-AIE actively promotes equity in access to, and participation in, vocational education and training in accordance with US federal and state policies applicable as of 2013 in this area.
-AIE is committed to equal opportunity for all students.
+AlE actively promotes equity in access to, and participation in, vocational education and training in accordance with US federal and state policies.
+AlE is committed to equal opportunity for all students.

-AlE applies the principle of "reasonable accommodation" in providing support for students of equity groups.
-In some cases, AlE can make flexible arrangements so that students are not disadvantaged.
-These might include special places in a course, curriculum modification or alternative assessment arrangements.
-Students are responsible for informing their instructor or specific needs.
-AlE will help you if we know your needs.
-We cannot help if we do not know!
+AIE applies the principle of "reasonable accommodation" in providing support for students of equity groups.
+In some cases, AIE can make flexible arrangements so that students are not disadvantaged.
+These might include special places in a course,

-Procedurally, any student in need of any accommodation should speak directly with the Head of School, who will document the accommodation fully and inform faculty and staff as appropriate to ensure that implementation is smooth and confidential.
-The Head of School will also check in the with student no less than quarterly to ensure that accommodations are working successfully.
+Procedurally, any student in need of any accommodation should speak directly with the Student Services Coordinator, who will document the accommodation fully and inform faculty and staff as appropriate to ensure that implementation is smooth and confidential.
+The Head of School will also check in with the student no less than quarterly to ensure that accommodations are working successfully.